briandbl/arduinogopropano/README.md

 Wifi
 ----

-You will need a arduino board and the wifi shield.
-The file that controls the gopro camera via wifi is wifi-arduinogopropano.ino
+You will need a arduino yun (you can use any other arduino with a wifi shield, but I have a arduino yun for testing¡) The file that controls the gopro camera via wifi is wifi-arduinogopropano.ino

 Timelapse